-Location of documented ports in Union of Comoros (see Appendix A for more details) 3 Major Development Milestones at Mombasa Port from 1931-2021 (Source: UNEP et al. 2021) Location of documented ports in Kenya (see Appendix A for more details) Location of documented ports in Madagascar (see Appendix A for more details) Location of documented ports in Mauritius (see Appendix A for more details) Location of documented ports in Mozambique (see Appendix A for more details)7 Location of documented ports in Réunion (see Appendix A for more details)7 Location of documented ports in Seychelles (see Appendix A for more details) Location of documented ports in Somalia (see Appendix A for more details) Location of documented ports in South Africa (see Appendix A for more details) Location of documented ports in Tanzania (including Islands of Zanzibar) (see Appendix A for more details) Habitat losses in Durban Bay (from Allan et al. 1999) Remaining natural habitat losses in the Port of Durban Bay (imagery from Google Earth) Estimated change in mangrove area in the Port of Durban (2000 to 2021) Distribution of key coastal habitats in and around Port of Mombasa (black arrows indicate main area of historical and present port development) Estimated change in mangrove cover between 2000 (top left) and 2021 (bottom left) in the Port of Mombasa and surrounds.
-Losses and gains (purple = loss; red = gain) shown (right) (black arrow marks location of recent major port development, Second Container terminal) Generic port planning and development cycle (inner circles) embedded in the Framework for Integrated Port Management (IPM), conceptualising alignment of environmental assessment processes with port planning and development phases (Source: Taljaard et al. 2021)
+Figure 2.1 Location of documented ports in Union of Comoros (see Appendix A for more details) Figure 2.2 Major Development Milestones at Mombasa Port from 1931-2021 (Source: UNEP et al. 2021) Figure 2.3 Location of documented ports in Kenya (see Appendix A for more details) Figure 2.4 Location of documented ports in Madagascar (see Appendix A for more details) Figure 2.5 Location of documented ports in Mauritius (see Appendix A for more details) Figure 2.6 Location of documented ports in Mozambique (see Appendix A for more details) Figure 2.7 Location of documented ports in Réunion (see Appendix A for more details) Figure 2.8 Location of documented ports in Seychelles (see Appendix A for more details) Figure 2.9 Location of documented ports in Somalia (see Appendix A for more details) Figure 2.10 Location of documented ports in South Africa (see Appendix A for more details)1 Figure 2.11 Location of documented ports in Tanzania (including Islands of Zanzibar) (see Appendix A fo more details) Figure 4.1 Key ecosystem services provided by natural ecosystems, such as coastal and marine systems and links to societal well-being (Source: Millenium Ecosystem Assessment 2005)2 Figure 5.1 Habitat losses in Durban Bay (from Allan et al. 1999) Figure 5.2 Remaining natural habitat losses in the Port of Durban Bay (imagery from Google Earth)3 Figure 5.3 Estimated change in mangrove area in the Port of Durban (2000 to 2021)3 Figure 5.4 Distribution of key coastal habitats in and around Port of Mombasa (black arrows indicate main area of historical and present port development) Figure 5.5 Estimated change in mangrove cover between 2000 (top left) and 2021 (bottom left) in the Por of Mombasa and surrounds.
+Losses and gains (purple = loss; red = gain) shown (right) (black arrow marks location of recent major port development, Second Container terminal)3 Figure 6.1 Generic port development cycle (inner circles) embedded in the Framework for Integrated Por Management (IPM), conceptualising alignment of environmental assessment processes with port development phases (Source: Taljaard et al. 2021)4